Speaker of the House of Commons (United Kingdom): Notable elections

 Though the election of a Speaker is normally non-partisan, there have been several controversial elections in history.
 For example, in 1895, the sudden retirement of Arthur Peel came at a time when partisan feelings were running high.
-The Conservatives and Liberal Unionists put forward Sir Matthew White Ridley, a well-respected MP who had many years of experience, and hoped for a unanimous election as the previous speaker had been a Liberal.
+The Conservatives and Liberal Unionists put forward Matthew White Ridley, a well-respected MP who had many years of experience, and hoped for a unanimous election as the previous speaker had been a Liberal.
 However, the Liberals decided to oppose him and nominated William Court Gully who had been an MP for only nine years and had been a relatively quiet presence.
 On a party-line vote, Gully was chosen by 285 to 274.
 Although Gully proved his impartiality to the satisfaction of most of his opponents and was unanimously re-elected after the 1895 general election, the episode left many Unionists bitter.
 During that year's general election, Gully became one of the few speakers to be opposed in his own constituency, a sign of the bitterness of the time.
 It was not until the mid-1930s that it became common for a speaker to face some form of opposition for re-election.

 The 1951 election was similarly controversial.
 After the incumbent speaker, Douglas Clifton Brown, retired at the 1951 general election, there was a great demand from the Labour Party for Major James Milner to become the first Labour speaker after he had served as deputy speaker for eight years.
 However, the Conservatives (who had just regained power) nominated William Shepherd Morrison against him.
 The vote again went down party lines, and Morrison was elected.
 Milner received a peerage as compensation.

 In 1971, having had early warning that Horace King would be retiring, the Conservatives took the lead in offering to the Labour Party either Selwyn Lloyd or John Boyd-Carpenter as potential speakers.
 The Labour Party chose Selwyn Lloyd, partly because he was perceived as a weak figure.
 However, when the House of Commons debated the new speaker, Conservative MP Robin Maxwell-Hyslop and Labour MP Willie Hamilton nominated Geoffrey de Freitas, a senior and respected backbench Labour MP.
 De Freitas was taken aback by the sudden nomination and urged the House not to support him (a genuine feeling, unlike the feigned reluctance which all speakers traditionally show).
 Lloyd was elected, but there was a feeling among all parties that the system of election needed to be overhauled.
 A candidate's consent is now required before they can be nominated.